MAlexJ/microservice-app/README.md

 ### PostgreSQL

-For testing you can use a free PostgreSQL database - https://www.elephantsql.com/
+For testing, you can use a free PostgreSQL database - https://www.elephantsql.com/

 ### Gmail settings